Influence of fake news in Twitter during the 2016 US presidential election: Results

-Table~\ref{tab:url_stats} also shows the proportion of tweets sent by, and users using, non-official Twitter clients.
-This allows to evaluate the importance of automated posting in each category.
-We detail our classification of official Twitter clients in the Methods.
-We see that the two top categories are fake news and center news with almost 20\% of tweets being sent from non-official accounts.
-When considering the proportion of users sending tweets from non-official clients, the number are very similar for all categories, around 4\%, showing that the automation of posting plays an important role across media categories.
+The proportion of tweets sent by, and users using, non-official Twitter clients (Table~\ref{tab:url_stats}) allows to evaluate the importance of automated posting in each category.
+Details about our classification of official Twitter clients are available in the Methods.
+We see that the two top categories are fake news and center news with around 20\% of tweets being sent from non-official accounts.
+When considering the proportion of users sending tweets from non-official clients, the number are very similar for all categories, around 4\%, showing that the automation of posting plays an important role across all media categories.
 Indeed, non-official clients includes a broad range of clients, from ``social bots'' to applications used to facilitate the management of professional Twitter accounts.
-However, a large discrepancy between sources arises when we consider the average number of tweets per users sent from non-official clients (see Tab.\,\ref{tab:url_stats}).
-Users using non-official clients to send tweets with links directing to websites displaying fake news tweeted an average of 79.32 times during the collection period, which is more than twice the value for other types of news outlets.
-This high activity from non-official clients suggest an abnormal presence of bots.
-The role of bots in the diffusion of fake news has already been documented\cite{Shao2017} as well as their presence in the Twitter discussions during 2016 US election\cite{Bessi2016Bots} using a machine learning classification to detect bots\cite{Varol2017}.
+A large discrepancy between sources arises when we consider the average number of tweets per users sent from non-official clients (Table\,\ref{tab:url_stats}).
+Users using non-official clients to send tweets with links directing to websites displaying fake news tweeted an average of {80} times during the collection period, which is more than twice the value for other types of news outlets.
+This high activity from non-official clients suggests an abnormal presence of bots.
+The role of bots in the diffusion of fake news has already been documented\cite{Shao2017,Shao2018} as well as their presence in the Twitter discussions during 2016 US election\cite{Bessi2016Bots}.\\

+{ We note that Breitbart News is the most dominant media outlet in term of number of tweets among the right end of the outlet categories with 1.8 million tweets (see \TabHostnames{}).
+We examine the relation between Breitbart and the rest of the media outlets in Supplementary Note 1, \TabsBreitBlue{} as well as \FigCausalGraphBreitblue{}.
+Our analysis shows that removing Breitbart from the extreme bias category does not change our results significantly}.\\